 - C2Pilates was an hour long reformer class that was myself and about 5 other older women and one other young adult.
 The class with Eliza was challenging enough but I think the instructor was catering to her class regulars.
 I was told to try the Pilates Reformer Plus but when I went to sign up, C2Pilates no longer offered any reformer classes on ClassPass!
 I see now that they have opened them back up again.

 - Recycle Studio is always a good sweaty workout.
 I took a class with Ani for the first time, who was awesome with her choreography, intensity and music pairing.

 As far as the other studios offered on ClassPass, many offer free classes for first time students so really you don’t NEED ClassPass to try some of these out.
 BTone for example charges you just $5 for your first class.
 I saw another studio on the website that offered unlimited yoga classes for the month of April for $10.
-If you use ClassPass, each class would technically cost you $10.
+If you use ClassPass, each class would technically cost you less than $10.